-In their task to drawing up a strategy for a transition to more secure, equitable and sustainable energy systems, decision-makers face significant uncertainty.
+In their task to draw up a strategy for a transition to more secure, equitable and sustainable energy systems, decision-makers face significant uncertainty.
 As a result, they use scenarios to anticipate changes and inform their decisions.
 However, most past energy forecasts and projections have failed to correctly anticipate the evolution of energy consumption.
 This is not surprising since there are sources of uncertainty within the models used to create scenarios and predictions, as well as fundamental changes in policy or other exogenous drivers that may (unexpectedly) change the level of energy demand.

 Nonetheless, industry and policymakers continue to develop forecasts and/or scenarios because information and models are needed as a basis for decision guidance.
 IRGC observed that there are shortcomings in the ways scenarios are being developed and used (and abused), especially if they provide a false sense of confidence in projected or narrated evolutions of energy systems, including end-use demand.